lgiannes/GUIscripts/scripts/FCT/Linux/README.md

 ### Test Bench set up

-MANDATORY to connect the GPIo to a USB3 port.
+MANDATORY to connect the GPIO to a USB3 port.
 USB2 is not supported